tikhomirovv/voice-keyboard/README.md

 - **Whisper Integration**: Uses OpenAI's Whisper model for accurate voice recognition.
 - **Cross-Platform**: Built with Tauri, meaning it can be packaged for other platforms in the future (currently Windows).
 - **Fast & Lightweight**: Built with TypeScript, Vite for fast frontend development, and Rust for a highly efficient backend.
+- **Modern UI**: Styled with Tailwind CSS v4 for rapid and responsive UI development, enhanced with beautiful Heroicons.

 ## Installation